Sourish07/sourish07.github.io/jekyll/_posts/2022-02-18-linear-regression.md

 \end{bmatrix}
 $$

 We'll see why we have a column of ones in just a sec.
 For our weights and y-values, let's vectorize them.
-Our weight vector is as long as the number of columns in $X$.
+Our weight vector is as long as the number of columns in $$X$$.

 $$
 w =